 On top of that, there was no scientific evidence that the policy was making beaches any safer.

-Most Australians recognise that if you’re entering the ocean, you’re in the shark’s territory and an attack is a risk you take.
+Most Australians recognise that if you’re entering the ocean, you’re in the shark’s territory.
+Attack is a risk you take.

-For example, far more people die in fatal car accidents every year than shark attacks and you don’t see governments making any moves to pull cars off the roads, or improve countrywide public transport, which is ridiculous at best.
+For example, far more people die in fatal car accidents every year than shark attacks.
+Funnily enough, you don’t see governments making any moves to pull cars off the roads, or improve countrywide public transport, which is ridiculous at best.

 Fortunately, the policy was not extended after the three month trail period was over.